matthewchivers/coventry-university-classification-calculator/README.md

 The modules displayed under this comment block should be fairly self-explanatory.
 Use them as a template for your own grades/modules.

+**Important**
+The structure of the arguments taken by "Module" is `Year, Code, Credits, Grade, Required`.
+For example: `Module(3, "303COM", 30, 40, True)` corresponds with: Year 3, Module code 303COM, 30 Credits, Grade 40, and "True" indicates that the module **is** required as part of the classification.
+Currently only one module is populated as required: the dissertation/final-year-project.
+It is only necessary to declare a value in this argument for required modules, all others default to "False".

 > The current information is pre-populated for Computer Science Students Graduating in 2020, including a placement year.

+#### Run the script
 Once the grades (modules) are populated, run the script!
 Something like:
 ``` bash
 $ python calculator.py